 What is Low Dose Naltrexone?

+What is Naltrexone?
 Low dose Naltrexone is a medication and opioid blocker that is used to treat an opioid addiction.
 It helps by reducing the side effects of how you feel when you use an opioid, which are used to treat moderate to severe pain relief and cause relaxation.
 It is an injectable substance that is usually used during treatment for alcohol or drug dependence.

 Naltrexone at a low dose can be used in patients who have become dependent on an opioid medicine and cannot stop taking it.
 It helps with preventing relapse and lessening the “need” or craving to use.
 It can also be used to treat alcoholism by reducing the urge you have to drink.
 It can help you to stop drinking altogether or allow you to drink less.

+Is Naltrexone for pain?
 This drug is believed to be effective in treating chronic fatigue syndrome, chronic pain, fibromyalgia, multiple sclerosis, autoimmune or inflammatory diseases, and Crohn’s disease.

 How is Naltrexone Used?